Stage 2 Draft / February 26, 2025

 The abstract operation ReadyForSyncExecution takes argument module (a Cyclic Module Record) and optional argument seen (a List of Module Records) and returns a Boolean.
 It performs the following steps when called:

-1. If seen is not provided, let seen be a new empty List.
+1. If seen is not present, set seen to a new empty List.

 2. If seen contains module, return true.